DenuxPlays/movie-web-aio/README.md

 3. change the `config.js` and `.env` file according to your setup
 4. **optional** change the ports in the `compose.yml` file
 5. set up a reverse proxy (see [here](#setting-up-a-reverse-proxy))
-6. execute `sh deploy.sh --pwa --backend` to start the docker containers ( see [here](#deploy-command-documentation))
+6. execute `sh deploy.sh --backend` to start the docker containers ( see [here](#deploy-command-documentation))

 ## Setting up a reverse proxy